DevOtts/dotnet-docker-to-aws-ecs/README.md

 In a nutshell we will:
 1. [Create a Cluster](https://us-east-1.console.aws.amazon.com/ecs/home?region=us-east-1#/clusters/create/new)
 2. [Create a Task Definition](https://us-east-1.console.aws.amazon.com/ecs/home?region=us-east-1#/taskDefinitions)
     2.1.
-Add a container getting the URI from the image `manual-test` stored at ECR
+Add a container getting the URI from the image `simple-repo` stored at ECR
 3. Goes back in your cluster and at Tasks tab click in *Run new Task* and associated your cluster with the Task that you just created.
 4. Goes to your EC2 instance attached to yout Cluster, get the Public IPv4 DNS url and voilà, now you are able to access your API here -> http://[some-name].compute-1.amazonaws.com:8888/WeatherForecast